Lucifer1091/cryptonex_docs/README.md

 ## Distinguishing Features Added in CRYPTONEX:

-- App Offers Kid Mode and Expert Mode Both.
+- It offers both Kid Mode and Expert Mode for different users.
 - Offers support for both Web and Mobile app.
 - You can use this platform without coding skills.
 - Cryptonex helps you to gain maximized profits from trading.